Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Part-time businesses

-This shouldn't be interpreted negatively—many highly successful online businesses operate lean with <10 people generating 7-8 figures annually.
+Don't read this as negative.
+Many highly successful online businesses operate lean, with fewer than 10 people generating 7-8 figures annually.

 Product Catalog Size Distribution